ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>A chance of showers and thunderstorms.
 Partly sunny, with a high near 92.
 Heat index values as high as 107.
-South southwest
+Southwest wind
-         wind around 7 mph.
+         around 7 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">